Malav5372/BayesMax/BayesOptiPy/README.md

 This process is designed to minimize the number of steps required to find a combination of parameters that are close to the optimal combination.
 To do so, this method uses a proxy optimization problem (finding the maximum of the acquisition function) that, albeit still a hard problem, is cheaper (in the computational sense) and common tools can be employed.
 Therefore Bayesian Optimization is most adequate for situations where sampling the function to be optimized is a very expensive endeavor.
 See the references for a proper discussion of this method.

-This project is under active development, if you find a bug, or anything that needs correction, please let me know.
+if you find a bug, or anything that needs correction, please let me know.

 Basic tour of the Bayesian Optimization package